 The Chiefs finally broke into the top flight in 2010 after finishing runners up in National Division One in 2008 and again in 2009, before beating Bristol to become winners of the inaugural Championship.

-They then finished fifth last season, in just their second Premiership campaign, to secure a place in Europe's premier rugby competition for the first time.
+They then finished fifth last season, in just their second Premiership campaign, to for the first time.

 "As a group of players it's something we're really looking forward to," Baxter added.